natis1/qencoder/README.md

 # Finally, a qt encoder

 qencoder is the gui you never knew you needed.
-With the power of scene-based splitting, it's now faster and easier than ever to encode with free codecs.
+Using scene-based splitting, qencoder gives massive benefits to speed and quality of existing codecs. qencoder is a ui inspired by, and borrowing much code from the venerable console tool [Av1an](https://github.com/master-of-zen/Av1an/) by Master of Zen.
 Make the perfect video encodes with qencoder!

 ### Simple and easy to use
 ![Simple view](/screenshots/simple.png)